Sunday Times Deputy Political Editor Runners and Riders - Guido Fawkes

 Jim Pickard, Financial Times: Well-connected across Labour, from the leader’s office to the unions and moderates.
 Comfy on the Remainiac patch at the FT, where he’s been for yonks.
 Time to join a Brexit-backing paper?

 Kevin Schofield, PoliticsHome: Hates being described as a “Blairite hack”, however he has excellent Labour sources and enjoys kicking Corbynistas.
-Ex-Sun, he seems bored at PoliticsHome and would relish making more high-profile splashes.
+Ex-Sun, would he relish making more high-profile splashes?

 Harry Cole, The Sun: Earned his print credentials at Britain’s raciest red top, the Daily Star Sunday.
 Not just a tabloid muckraker, as proved by four years at the Spectator.
 Number 10 would be thrilled.